trou/rsbkb/README.md

 ```
 $ cargo rustc --release
 ```

+or:

-or get the binary from the [release page](https://github.com/trou/rsbkb/releases).
+* get the binary from the [release page](https://github.com/trou/rsbkb/releases).
+* get the latest artifact from the [Actions](https://github.com/trou/rsbkb/actions) page.

 ### Usage